dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 In this case, if the status code returned by the server is `403`, the application will simply show an alert saying that the user is not authorized to access that page.

-## Managing write permissions in APIs
+## Managing Write Permissions in ASP.NET Core 2.0 APIs

 So far, you have only managed the `read:books` permission.
 Now, you are going to change the ASP.NET Core 2 Web API application to support `write:books` permission.